shakurah/Ovra-/APP_STRUCTURE.md

 - Backend: http://localhost:8000
 - API Base: http://localhost:8000/api/v1

-This structure provides a scalable, maintainable, and well-organized foundation for the Ovra AI Tax Assistant application.
+This structure provides a scalable, maintainable, and well-organized foundation for the ARTISTING Tax Assistant application.